 Are There Risks or Side Effects?

-How to Get the Most Benefit
+How to Get the Most Benefit from Tea

-Drink 2–4 cups per day, ideally between meals
+Drink 2–4 cups daily, ideally between meals

 Avoid sweetened or bottled versions

-Real-Life Success with Green Tea: "Discover the story of someone who used green tea to help support their blood sugar balance.
-Get inspired by their journey.
-Read the full story.
+Discover the story of someone who used green tea to support blood sugar balance and weight loss.

 Bottom Line: Choose What You’ll Stick With